Rated: 13+ · Short Story · Fantasy · #2119462

 Aiden's cackle shook the strong man's nerves as she neared, crimson hair swirling about her hips.
 "Your sword is useless in this.
 Iron, not steel, for unbinding a shade, yes?
 Your arm, warrior, for spell must meet your blood's kiss along its blade.
 Yes, like that."

 A sharp sting, warm drops, and the smell of metal mixed with strange words from no human tongue.
 The cold dagger remained unmoved, but the witch seemed pleased.
 "Good, good.
 It is done.
 My vision shows you worn, in garments torn, before the shadow.
 The dagger you will use to slay.
-Will we talk of price?"
+Will we talk of a price?"

 Aideen stepped beside him, running a soft hand along Cadoc's bulging arm, then down his side.
 "Ha!
 When deed is done, you will return.
 Or think you your will might resist me?
 A favor for a favor I will ask.
 After, my word you will bring.
 Now, go!
 And do not fail me.
 Cadoc."